ziatdinovmax/GP/README.md

 ```

 See also [our notebook](https://colab.research.google.com/github/ziatdinovmax/GP/blob/master/notebooks/GP_BEPFM.ipynb) with example of applying GP to both hyperspectral data reconstruction and sample exploration.

+It is strongly recommended to run the codes with GPU hardware accelerator.

 More details TBA